Delph1/LNU_project/README.md

 ```

 Below is a portion of the code that sends messages to the MQTT server.
-The light resistor readings are read from the Pico W and sent to the MQTT server.
+The light resistor readings are read from the Pico WH and sent to the MQTT server.

 The code looks about the same for all sensors, and the joystick.
 I should try to refactor the code later to make it more efficient.